 In their What Sales Should Know About Modern B2B Buyers, Gartner reminded us of how overwhelming the buying process might be, especially for a company’s decision-makers.
 At times, the purchase experience is frustrating to the extent of regret and even refuse to close a deal.
 Our CMO, Eric Quanstrom calls this situation “buying analysis paralysis.”

 We’ve all been in these shoes: from picking a chocolate bar to purchasing a house or planning a holiday with our family.
-For many of us, selecting a school for children, deciding on medical insurance, arranging a wedding or buying on Amazon were some of the most complex experiences in life.
+For many of us, selecting a school for children, deciding on medical insurance or cheap auto insurance, arranging a wedding or buying on Amazon were some of the most complex experiences in life.
 Ironically, most of these activities should bring joy.

 We should be happy to get married, to give education to our kids, to get quality medical assistance or to wear one of those “call-me-maybe” T-shirts.
 But for some reasons, we aren’t.
 More often, than not we regret our decisions.
 And things get only worse when it comes to purchasing for our company.